terraform-ibm-modules/terraform-ibm-zvsi/solutions/standard/README.md

 ## Customize your environment

-You can customize your environment with Secure Landing Zone by using the `override.json` file.
+You can customize your environment with VSI on VPC IBM Secure Landing Zone by using the `override.json` file.

 ### Customizing by using the override.json file

 The second route is to use the `override.json` to create a fully customized environment based on the starting template.
-By default, each pattern's `override.json` is set to contain the default environment configuration.
-You can use the `override.json` in the respective pattern directory by setting the template input `override` variable to `true`.
-Each value in `override.json` corresponds directly to a variable value from this root module, which each pattern uses to create your environment.
+By default, Standard variation `override.json` is set to contain the default environment configuration.
+You can use the `override.json` in the Standard variation directory by setting the template input `override` variable to `true`.
+Each value in `override.json` corresponds directly to a variable value from this root module, which Standard variation uses to create your environment.

 #### Supported variables

-Through the `override.json`, you can pass any variable or supported optional variable attributes from this root module, which each pattern uses to provision infrastructure.
+Through the `override.json`, you can pass any variable or supported optional variable attributes from this root module, which Standard variation uses to provision infrastructure.
 For a complete list of supported variables and attributes, see the [variables.tf ](variables.tf) file.

 #### Overriding variables

 After every execution of `terraform apply`, a JSON-encoded definition is output.
-This definition of your environment is based on the defaults for the Landing Zone and any variables that are changed in the `override.json` file.
+This definition of your environment is based on the defaults for the VSI on VPC IBM Secure Landing Zone and any variables that are changed in the `override.json` file.
 You can then use the output in the `override.json` file.

 You can redirect the contents between the output lines by running the following commands: